ClusterHQ/dvol/README.md

 $ docker-compose up -d # now the app is running with the master version of the
                        # data, before the indexes were added
 ```

+## ideas? feedback? issues? bugs?
+We absolutely really appreciate your ideas, feature request, pulls, and issues/bug reports for dvol, because we believe in building useful and user friendly tools for our communities.
+also feel free to send us a email at <feedback@clusterhq.com>